 If your tooth is in pain or irritating you and you aren’t able to get to the dentist, there are lots of ways that you can deal with the pain of a sore tooth.
 But, in some cases, you might want to pull your own tooth!

-When pulling adult teeth, it may be more difficult to get the tooth loose, and the process is slightly more extensive, but there are safe ways to pull adult teeth as well.
+When pulling adult teeth, it may be more difficult to get the tooth loose, and the process is slightly more extensive.
+While we do recommend stopping by a local dentist, there are safe ways to pull adult teeth as well.

 How to Deal with Tooth Aches

 We talk a lot about the importance of managing your mouth’s pain so that you don’t have to remove teeth on your own.
 In many cases, you should manage the pain your tooth is causing without needing to pull your own tooth.
 Tooth extraction can be even more painful than your toothache if you’re performing the operation on your own.
 It can also cause damage to surrounding teeth if you don’t know what you’re doing.

 Here are some effective ways to find emergency toothache relief.

 Cold therapy is a great way to deal with any type of pain you might be experiencing because of swelling.
 Using a cold pack on your jaw or near the tooth that’s bothering can help to bring down the swelling.